 MYTH 7: Vegans don’t get enough protein

 Here’s one to make the vegans in the room yawn.
-There are plenty of ways to get protein from a plant-based diet, but ensuring variety is key:
+There are plenty of ways to get protein from a plant-based diet (explore our plant based all-natural protein shakes), but ensuring variety is key:

 “There is no reason why you can’t consume sufficient protein when you follow a vegan diet.
 The key thing is to include a variety of sources throughout the day to make sure that you are getting all the amino acids.
 Grains and pulses, tofu, tempeh and soya are great sources of protein for vegans.“